 The easiest way to book a Sugba Lagoon Tour is online in advance with Klook.

 This particular tour is the most top-rated Sugba Lagoon Tour with great reviews and hundreds of bookings.

-The tour includes a full day of island hopping on an outrigger boat to Sugba Lagoon, Kawhagan Island and Pamomoan Island.
+The tour includes a full day of island hopping on an outrigger boat and the places you’ll get to visit are Sugba Lagoon, Kawhagan Island, and Pamomoan Island.
 All this for less than $20 USD.

-From here you will jump in a longtail boat over to Sugba Lagoon which zig-zags in and out of the mangroves and the journey takes approximately 20-minutes.
+The longtail boat ride over to Sugba Lagoon takes approximately 20-minutes as it zig-zags in and out of the mangroves.
 You’ll know when you have arrived when you see a big sign reading ‘Welcome to Sugba Lagoon’ at the entrance to the cove.

 Continuing on from Sugba Lagoon to Kawhagan Island, the trip takes around 20-minutes and our captain beached the boat on the sandbar on arrival.
 We had the entire sandbar to ourselves for a while before some other groups arrived at Kawhagan Island for lunch.

-The glistening white sandbar is completely exposed on low-tide and there is a small wooden hut to hang out in.
+The glistening white sandbar is completely exposed at low tide and there is a small wooden hut to hang out in.
 There is also a small local restaurant on Kawhagan Island selling traditional Filipino dishes such as pork adobo and grilled fish with rice for as little as 350 pesos.
 Drinks and snacks are also available for purchase.